Environmental issues in Chile: Local organizations and movements

 There are many movements in the region which have organized against the negative health impacts of the polluting agents.

 ASOREFEN (former Workers’ Association Enami Codelco Refinery Ventanas or Regional Association of Ex Officials of Enami Ventanas) is a group of former employees of Codelco's Ventanas refinery, organized against the company's pollution.
 Many of the people within it are referred to as Men in Green, which is the people who were first directly exposed to the toxins, usually from working in close contact with them.

-Cabildo Abierto Quintero-Puchuncavi: a local organization fighting for the decontamination of the sacrificial zone.
+Cabildo Abierto Quintero-Puchuncavi is a local organization fighting for the decontamination of the sacrificial zone.

 Women of Zones of Sacrifice in Resistance of Puchuncaví-Quintero, an organization established in 2016 in response to health crisis' like the La Gerda school poisoning.
 These women came together with the ideology of Latin American ecofeminism, to fight against being in a sacrifice zone.

 Dunas de Ritoque is a local environmental NGO in Quintero Puchuncaví, fighting for the preservation of the environment.

 Other Organizations involved in the health crisis of the Valparaíso Province include: FIMA, Ecosystems, Institute of Political Ecology (IEP), Oceana, CODEFF, Terram Foundation, Greenpeace and Sustainable Chile.